-Alleged “God of the Gaps” arguments are normally meant as modus tollens arguments (with an implied conditional) [That is: 1.
+Alleged “God of the Gaps” arguments are normally meant as modus tollens arguments (i.e. of the valid form, 1.
 If p then q.
-2. Not p.
-3. Therefore not q.]1
+2. Not q.
+3. Therefore not p.)1

 • Simon Blackburn: “it constrains the interpreter to maximize the truth or rationality in the subject's sayings.”
 [The Oxford Dictionary of Philosophy (Seven Stories Press, 2007, 78.]